sameeriitm/flashcard/readme.md

 # click on run button .
 It will install all dependencies .

-# on command line run 'python app.py' in Replit .
+# on command line run 'python app.py' .
 It will start the flask app .

 # template files are included in folder named 'templates'